archethic-foundation/archethic-docs/docs/learn/transaction_chain.md

 title: TransactionChains
 ---

-In the ARCHEthic network, there are no blocks but only transactions, as each block is reduced to its atomic form - `transaction` with its own validation evidences.
+In the Archethic network, there are no blocks but only transactions, as each block is reduced to its atomic form - `transaction` with its own validation evidences.

 ## Principles